KnpLabs/Tests_Alternants/exo1/README.md

 You will have to make a PR (Pull request) with executable code, written in the language of your choice, as clean as possible.

 []: # Path: exo1/README.md

+## How to use it

+Make sure Node.js is installed on your machine.
+Then reach the good folder : ../../exo1 .

+Finally run :
+`node Fibonacci.js`